UHBiocomputation/UH-biocomputation-web/content/pages/08-SOP-nonadmins.rst

     $ git clone --recursive git@github.com:USERNAME/UH-biocomputation-web.git #replace username with your username

-The recursive flag is required so that you also clone the pelican-plugins submodule.
+The recursive flag is required so that one also clone the pelican-plugins submodule.
-If you have already forked the repository earlier, you should make sure it is in sync with the main repository since the main repository may have changed since the original fork was made:
+If one has already forked the repository earlier, one should make sure it is in sync with the main repository since the main repository may have changed since the original fork was made:

 .. code:: bash

-    $ cd ~/website #wherever your clone resides
+    $ cd ~/website #wherever the clone resides
     $ git remote add upstream git@github.com:UHBiocomputation/UH-biocomputation-web.git #Add the main repository as a remote
     $ git pull upstream master #Pull changes from the main repository
-    $ git push origin master #Update your fork
+    $ git push origin master #Update the fork
     $ git checkout -b mynewbranch #Use a different branch so that the master branch remains clean

-**Note:** A shortcut is to delete your old fork and fork the repository again - fresh forks are always up to date.
+**Note:** A shortcut is to delete the old fork and fork the repository again - fresh forks are always up to date.

 The directory structure of the sources is as follows: